compas-dev/compas_fab/docs/examples/09_ros_create_urdf_ur10_on_tower.rst

 ********************************************************************************

 **ATTENTION:**
-*This example is not yet ready.
+*This example is not yet finished.
 The tower still has to be compared to the real tower.
 Limits and joint origins are only assumed.*

 1. Install